murphycrosby/Argyle/README.md

 # Argyle
-The Argyle Service Mesh for AWS, is a serverless service mesh and doesn't require any complicated clustering schemes, and takes advantage of the features and scalability of serverless technologies.
+The Argyle Service Mesh for AWS, is a serverless service mesh which doesn't require standing up any complicated clustering schemes, and takes advantage of the features and scalability of serverless technologies.